planet-nine-app/planet-nine/FOSSialism-2025.md

 So I started building these no-cruft versions of a lot of popular SaaS apps, and it's actually been pretty fun.
 So, after I finish some of the base line ones (SoMa[^1] apps and blogging and eCommerce), right now I think I might just keep building them out.

-The key is (pub intended), all of these apps can work together if users want them to.
+The key is (pun intended), all of these apps can work together if users want them to.
 No need for a million different accounts, just one user to rule them all.
 That's the power of [Sessionless][sessionless].